ACM SIGAI Autonomous Agents Research Award 2018

-Nominations are solicited for the 2016 ACM SIGAI Autonomous Agents Research Award.
+Nominations are solicited for the 2018 ACM SIGAI Autonomous Agents Research Award.
 This award is made for excellence in research in the area of autonomous agents.
 It is intended to recognize researchers in autonomous agents whose current work is an important influence on the field.
 The award is an official ACM award, funded by an endowment created by ACM SIGAI from the proceeds of previous Autonomous Agents conferences.
-The recipient of the award will receive a monetary prize and a certificate, and will be invited to present a plenary talk at the AAMAS 2016 conference in Singapore.
+The recipient of the award will receive a monetary prize and a certificate, and will be invited to present a plenary talk at the AAMAS 2018 conference in Stockholm, Sweden.

 How to nominate